futurewei-cloud/chogori-platform/docs/TSO.md

      i.e. other.Ts <= this.Ts <= other.Te || other.Ts <= this.Te <= other.Te
 ```

-Internal structure for TimeStamp(two cacheline) is
+Internal structure for TimeStamp is
-uint64_t TeTSE         - Te's time_since_epoch(), Number of ticks from UTC 1970-01-01:00:00:00, in Nanosecond
+uint64_t _tEndTSECount  - counts of nanoseconds for tEnd's time_since_epoch(), from UTC 1970-01-01:00:00:00
 uint16_t TSOId         - TSOId
-uint32_t TsDelta  - time difference between Ts and Te, in nanosecond unit
+uint16_t TsDelta  - time difference between Ts and Te, in nanosecond unit

 ### 2.2 K2 TSO service and servers
 K2 TSO normally is deployed one per region, shared by all tenants.
 In case there are dedicated customer with extreame transaction throughput need, we can depoy dedicated K2 TSO for such customer, i.e. their database only per region.